 Tools required to service the touch control panel assembly.

-- 1) Soldering iron: 30W

-(It is recommended to use a soldering in

-- (It is recommended to use a soldering iron with a grounding terminal.)

-- 2) Oscilloscope: Single beam, frequency range: DC 10MHz type or more advanced model.

-- 3) Others: Hand tools
+- Soldering iron: 30W (It is recommended to use a soldering iron with a grounding terminal.) - 2) Oscilloscope: Single beam, frequency range: DC 10MHz type or more advanced model. - 3) Others: Hand tools

 5. Other Precautions